mousepawmedia/devdocs/network/source/guides/building.rst

 Guide: Building Code
 #####################################

-The first time you work with our repositories code, you'll want to set up your development environment.
-At minimum, you will need to set up :ref:`gitarc`.
-You may also need to set up the tools for :ref:`C and C++ <cpp>`, :ref:`Python
+The first time you work with our repositories code, you'll want to :ref:`set up your development environment <genv>`.
-<python>`, and/or :ref:`Sphinx <sphinx>`.

-Our builds are currently tested for Ubuntu 16.04 LTS, but they should work on any up-to-date Debian-based distro.
+Our builds are currently tested for Ubuntu 18.04 LTS, but they should work on any up-to-date Debian-based distro.
 They'll also probably work on almost any modern Linux system (though we haven't tested.)
 We will be adding official support for building on Mac OS X and Windows later.